nodesource/nsolid-kubernetes/docs/install/GKE.md

 ```
 The master url will provide you with a list of resource like the ui, swagger, logs, metrics, health, and api.

-## Deployment

-**WARNING**: The configuration exposes `nsolid-console` on a public ip address.
-This is for the purpose of the demo.
-It is remommended that you understand how to configure [GCE network](https://cloud.google.com/compute/docs/networking) for your needs.